Meet our volunteers

 Find out what it's like to be a volunteer at Mr Straw's House through the thoughts of Isobel.

 Oxburgh is a very special place.
 Have you ever considered making Oxburgh more than a visit?
 Whatever your skills and interests, there are plenty of ways you can get involved!

-There's more to being a Knole showroom volunteer than meets the eye.
-As well as meeting and helping visitors, our volunteers enjoy a lively social scene, with study hours on a variety of topics, winter lectures, outings and meals on a regular basis.
+There's more to being a Knole room guide than meets the eye.
+As well as meeting and helping visitors, our volunteers enjoy a lively social scene, with study hours on a variety of topics, lectures, outings and meals on a regular basis.

 Judith Mills began volunteering through her interest in Gilbert and Sullivan.
 She tells us all about her experiences as a room guide, sharing her passion for the operettas and the family behind the Gilbert and Sullivan Company.